krijnD/AI4MI/README.md

 # AI4MI
 ![Pipeline](AI4MI/pipeline.png)
+This repository is a research project conducted as part of the “AI for Medical Imaging” course at the University of Amsterdam (UvA).
+This project focuses on comparing three segmentation models—ENet, nnUNet 2D, and nnUNet 3D—on the SEGTHOR dataset, a publicly available dataset for thoracic organ segmentation in CT scans.

+## Research Scope

+We designed our research to focus on the following three dimensions:

+1.	**Model Variants**: We evaluate three different segmentation models—ENet, nnUNet 2D, and nnUNet 3D.
+2.	**Loss Functions**: For each model, we experiment with multiple loss functions, including Dice Loss, Cross-Entropy Loss (CE Loss), Dice + CE Loss, Focal Loss, and Tversky Loss.
+3.	**Data Augmentations**: We apply various data augmentations such as affine transformations, elastic deformations, and noise addition to the dataset, in addition to using the original and transformed data.
+4.	**Post-Processing**: Conditional Random Fields (CRF) are used as a post-processing step to further refine the model predictions.

+The aim is not to directly compare models like ENet and nnUNet head-to-head since they inherently differ in components such as dataloaders, optimizers, and overall architecture.
+Instead, we focus on **within-model comparisons** by observing the effects of different losses, data augmentations, and post-processing on each model individually.
+Only after analyzing these internal variations do we make cross-model comparisons—while acknowledging the inherent limitations and “unfair” aspects of these comparisons.

 ## Data Preparation and Augmentation
 If you have the SEGTHOR dataset in a zip file, follow these steps to prepare and augment the data:
 1. Unzip the Data: Extract data.zip into the data/ folder.